mohammadzainabbas/fizyr-assessment/README.md

     This query shows the earliest and latest timestamps and calculates the number of days spanned by the data.

 3.  **Find Most Polluted Country:** Analyzes recent data (last 7 days) for PM2.5 and PM10 across the predefined countries (Netherlands, Germany, France, Greece, Spain, Pakistan) and displays the country (full name and code) with the highest calculated pollution index.
-4.  **Calculate Average Air Quality:** Prompts for a country (selecting from a list showing full names and codes) and the number of days.
-Calculates and displays the average values for various pollutants (PM2.5, PM10, O3, NO2, SO2, CO) for that country over the specified period.
+4.  **Calculate Average Air Quality:** Prompts for a country (selecting from a list showing full names and codes).
+Calculates and displays the 5-day average values for various pollutants (PM2.5, PM10, O3, NO2, SO2, CO) for that country.
 Displays the full country name and code in the output.
 5.  **Get Measurements by City:** Prompts for a country (selecting from a list showing full names and codes).
 Displays a table showing the latest measurement value for each pollutant, grouped by city, within that country.
 Displays the full country name and code in the output header.
 6.  **Exit:** Terminates the application.